As the weather gets colder, the snow starts blustering, and before you know it, ice encases your car doors.

 Even if you have all-weather tires, more cars on the road means it’s harder for plow trucks to get through.
 And if plow trucks can’t get through, the streets become icier and more dangerous.

 Reschedule any errands on your docket.
 If you have essential traveling, try and get as much of it done before the snow hits.

 It’s also a great idea to have an emergency car kit on the off chance that you get stuck on the highway.
-Virginians this winter ended up stuck in their cars on I-95 for nearly 15 hours and those without an emergency car kit were left hungry, thirsty, and rationing their gasoline to heat their car.
+Last winter, Virginians ended up stuck in their cars on I-95 for nearly 15 hours and those without an emergency car kit were left hungry, thirsty, and rationing gasoline to heat their cars.

 You should also have an excellent stock of food and water in your pantry.
 As a winter storm approaches, grocery store shelves quickly empty.
 People will panic buy.